C-bowman/inference-tools/docs/source/getting_started.rst

 You may also want to assess the level of uncertainty in the model predictions.
 This can be done easily by passing each sample through the forward-model and observing the distribution of model expressions that result.

-We can use ``inference.pdf_tools.sample_hdi`` to derive highest-density intervals for the sample of model predictions:
+We can use ``inference.plotting.hdi_plot`` to plot highest-density intervals for the sample of model predictions:

 .. code-block:: python